+NOTICE OF PUBLIC HEARING

-NOTICE OF PUBLIC HEARING State of Arizona Navigable Stream
+NOTICE OF PUBLIC HEARING

+State of Arizona

+Navigable Stream

 Adjudication Commission

-Pursuant to A.R.S. § 37-1126 (A),
+Pursuant to A.R.S. § 37-1128 (A),

 notice is hereby given that the Navigable

 Stream Adjudication Commission will hold

-public hearings to receive physical evidence and testimony relating to the navigability or non-navigability of all watercourses in Pinal County.
+public hearings to receive physical, evidence and testimony relating to the navigability or non-navigability of all watercourses in Pinal County.
 The hearings will

 be held in Pinal County on March 9, 2004

 at 10:00 a.m. in an order established by

-the chair in the Pinal County.
-Supervisors'
+the chair in the Pinal County Supervisors'

-Conference Room, 31 N. Pinal Street
+Conference Room, 31 N. Pinal Street,

-Building "A", Florence, Arizona 85232
+Building "A".
+Florence, Arizona 85232

-These are presently the only hearings
+These are presently, the only hearings

 scheduled for the watercourses in Pinal

+County.

+The lies of watercourses in Pinal

 County.